robertvorthman/homebridge-marantz-volume/Readme.md

 # homebridge-marantz-volume
 Marantz Receiver plugin for homebridge: https://github.com/nfarina/homebridge

 This plugin allows you to control your Marantz receiver volume with Siri, with commands like "set the stereo volume brightness to 25%".
-Your receiver will appear as a light bulb in HomeKit, this is so the brightness characteristic of a light bulb, which is voice controllable with Siri, can be leveraged as a way to set the receiver volume.
+Your receiver will appear as a light bulb in HomeKit, this is so the brightness characteristic of a light bulb can be leveraged as a way to set the receiver volume by using Siri.

 This plugin controls VOLUME ONLY.
-For powering on your Marantz/Denon, see https://github.com/stfnhmplr/homebridge-denon-marantz-avr
+For powering on your Marantz/Denon, see https://github.com/stfnhmplr/homebridge-denon-marantz-avr by stfnhmplr

 This plugin may also work with Denon receivers.
+Contact me if you have verified this plugin working with a Denon receiver so I can update this readme.

 Controlling the volume with Siri has quirks.